 The following standards may be applicable:

-(e) ISO/SAE 21434 describes the determination of risk and the deduced Cybersecurity goals and concept based on the identified risks.
-The results are documented in “[WP-09-03] Cybersecurity goals” and “[WP-09-06] Cybersecurity concept”;f
+(e) ISO/SAE 21434:2021 describes the determination of risk and the deduced cybersecurity goals and cybersecurity concept based on the identified risks.
+The results are documented in “[WP-09-03] Cybersecurity goals” and “[WP-09-06] Cybersecurity concept”;

+(f) ISO PAS 5112;

-(eg) BSI PAS 11281: 2018 and other standards regarding claims, arguments and evidence may be used to justify the design decisions of the manufacturer.
+(g) BSI PAS 11281: 2018 and other standards regarding claims, arguments and evidence may be used to justify the design decisions of the manufacturer.

 The following could be used to evidence the mitigations used:

-(fh) Evidence that mitigation measures were introduced according to the necessity of measures, this includes:
+(h) Evidence that mitigation measures were introduced according to the necessity of measures, this includes:

 (i) the reason, if mitigation measures other than Annex 5 Part B and C are applied;